Boots and all – ankle & feet fracture

 // Grade 2: This includes a tear ranging from part of the ligament to most of the ligament.
 There will be moderate to severe pain and often swelling and bruising as well.
 If a person has experienced a significant grade 2 ligament sprain they will be in a moon boot for approximately 6-8 weeks.

 // Grade 3: This is a complete tear of the ligament.
 Often, there will be pain initially but it will subside quickly as the nervous structure has also been compromised.
 There will be pain and swelling and this will cause pain to surrounding nerves and structures.
 If a person has experienced a grade 3 ligament sprain they will be in a moon boot for approximately 6 – 8 weeks.

 It is important to remember that each time a person sprains an ankle they increase the likelihood of re-spraining the ankle.
 Accordingly, it is important to focus on strengthening supporting muscles to help stabilise the ankle.
 It is also important to work on ways to help the person improve proprioceptive awareness of the ankle to reduce clumsiness.
 Remember with proprioception the receptors are in the joint, tendon and muscle but the process is generally neurological happening in your brain.
-Taking the time to train proprioception is important and for those interested we cover it in the Body Organics Chucking a Wobbly course (Australia and USA) and in the new online Introduction to Neuro Anatomy course which will be available February 2020.
+Taking the time to train proprioception is important and for those interested we cover it in the Body Organics Chucking a Wobbly course (Australia and USA) and in the online Anatomy Dimensions feet course

 What is a fracture; and healing considerations?